-Don’t Keep The Engine On While Waiting
+1. Don’t Keep the Engine on While Waiting

-Clean Out Your Vehicle
+3. Clean Out Your Vehicle

 Carrying extra weight will put a strain on the car and will cause the car to require more energy and fuel to keep it moving.
 Clean out the back seat and storage of your vehicle to ensure that it is as light as possible, as this will minimise the drag effect.

-Try Avoiding Traffic Jams
+4. Try Avoiding Traffic Jams

-This may sound impossible to do, especially in urban areas and in peak hours, but minimising time spent in traffic jams will go a long way in decreasing the amount of petrol consumed.
+This may sound impossible to do, especially in urban areas and during peak hours, but minimising the time spent in traffic jams will go a long way in decreasing the amount of petrol consumed.
 This is due to the fact that constant stopping and acceleration burns up more oil than travelling in constant motion, preferably at a constant speed.